Register of Deeds

 The duties include preserving of old land records and entering in the numerical indexes and the computers all newly record land transactions.
 Records that are recorded are, warranty deeds, mortgages, deeds of trust, plats and any other documents that affect a specific piece of land in the county.

 This office routinely deals with complex legal descriptions and requires accuracy and detail.
 The office updates ownership on the cadastral maps.
-The office records have been entered on the computer since 1997 and started scanning documents into the computer effective Jan.
-2005 to date.
+The office records have been scanned and entered into the computer from 1997 to present.
+The numerical indexes have been scanned through April, 2014.

 The Register of Deeds Office is a public office.
 In addition to the Public, this office is utilized by Real Estate Companies, Title and Abstract Companies, Banks, Law Firms, Appraisers and genealogists.